|

 Wynne, M. St-C. P.

-Keilthy of Avenue Villa, Frith Road, Dover.
-Before the
+Keilthy, wife of James Keilthy, of Avenue Villa, Frith Road, Dover.

-college in Deal for the Catholic priesthood.
-When war
+a college in Deal for the Roman Catholic priesthood.
+However,

-He was awarded the DCM in February 1916 for his actions
+the next month was awarded the DCM for his actions

 1915 as a Lance-Corporal he had displayed conspicuous